Clean Water Sonoma-Marin & Clean Water Sonoma-Marin Charitable Trust

 Historically, when a chemical has evidence of neurotoxicity, for example lead, it has been banned.
 In 2014, EPA added fluoride to its short list of chemicals, including arsenic and lead, with scientific evidence of developmental neurotoxic harm to humans.

 The Petition presents a comprehensive list of human, animal and cell studies on fluoride’s neurotoxicity, 196 of the studies published since 2006 alone.
 The amount of fluoride from all sources, regularly consumed in fluoridated U.S. water districts, exceeds the levels that cause IQ loss.
 The scientific evidence meets TSCA requirements, more than enough for EPA to halt fluoridation of tap water.
-From the date it received the petition, EPA has 90 days to respond.
-If EPA does not comply with its own policy, a lawsuit will follow.
 The full petition is available here: http://fluoridealert.org/wp-content/uploads/epa-petition.pdf

 Protect our environment.
 Protect our children.
 If you can, please make a tax-deductible donation with a credit or debit card, to Clean Water Sonoma-Marin Charitable Trust now.
 PayPal membership is NOT necessary.